thetopham/tradingview-bot/README.md

 PROJECTX_ACCOUNT_ID=100001 # Optional: Specify default account ID to use if 'account' field is missing in webhook
 ```

+### Risk Controls

+Several environment variables provide guardrails around daily performance and streaks.
+Adjust them in your `.env` file as needed:

+- `MAX_DAILY_LOSS`: When the day's P&L drops below this negative threshold the bot stops trading that account.
+- `DAILY_PROFIT_TARGET`: Once the account earns at least this much profit for the day, new trades are paused to preserve gains.
+- `MAX_CONSECUTIVE_LOSSES`: Caps how many losing trades can occur in a row before trading is halted.
+Set this value to `0` to disable the consecutive-loss lockout entirely (useful if you need to re-enable an account after a losing streak).

 ---

 ## ▶️ Running the Bot